Packaging: Environmental considerations

 Development of sustainable packaging is an area of considerable interest to standards organizations, governments, consumers, packagers, and retailers.

-Sustainability is the fastest-growing driver for packaging development, particularly for packaging manufacturers that work with the world's leading brands, as their CSR (Corporate Social Responsibility) targets often exceed those of the EU Directive.
+Sustainability is the fastest-growing driver for packaging development, particularly for packaging manufacturers who work with the world's leading brands, as their CSR (Corporate Social Responsibility) targets often exceed those of the EU Directive.

 Packaging machinery

 Choosing packaging machinery includes an assessment of technical capabilities, labor requirements, worker safety, maintainability, serviceability, reliability, ability to integrate into the packaging line, capital cost, floorspace, flexibility (change-over, materials, multiple products, etc.), energy requirements, quality of outgoing packages, qualifications (for food, pharmaceuticals, etc.), throughput, efficiency, productivity, ergonomics, return on investment, etc.